 Cybercriminals outside your company aren’t the only ones who can compromise your business’s cybersecurity — this may also involve your own employees.
 In fact, it is believed that insiders are a bigger threat than outsiders, as they already have physical access to your assets.

 For instance, an employee handling your social media may unwittingly click on a phishing link or interact with a fraudulent account.
 Another employee may intentionally download malware and send your sensitive information to cybercriminals who will use the data for their own gain.

 Keep your social media account secure by limiting access privileges.
 Not everyone in your social media team should have complete access to your accounts.
 If someone leaves the company, their privileges should be immediately revoked.
 Lastly, conduct regular security awareness training to teach your employees how to handle cyberthreats.

 5. Having idle social media accounts

 Being accessible on various social media platforms makes it easier for your customers to reach you.
 Aside from mainstream sites like Facebook and Twitter, you can also connect with your audience on platforms such as Instagram and Snapchat.

 There will be some sites that you may not devote a lot of time to, however, especially those that may not engage customers well.
 As much as possible, do not leave any social media account idle, as it may be hacked by cybercriminals to post fraudulent messages to defame your business, making your followers’ lose trust in your brand.

 Better cybersecurity for your business starts with a reliable managed IT services provider (MSP).
-Our INFINIT Shield solution promotes better security while improving productivity.
-To learn how your business can benefit from an MSP, download our FREE eBook and schedule a no-obligation meeting with us today.
+Our ERGOSShield solution promotes better security while improving productivity.
+To learn how your business can benefit from an MSP, download our FREE eBook and contact us today.